 - August 1, 2023

 - November 7, 2023

 Add the event series to your calendar!
 Download and import the following iCalendar (.ics) invites:

 August 1, 2023, Zoom: Worksite Wellness Initiatives with State Government Employees

 May 17, 2022 Zoom Check-in #15: How are you convening your coalition now?

 May 26, 2020 Zoom Check-In #4: Incorporating Cancer Prevention Messaging with Messages About COVID-19 Safety Part 2 | Watch the recording Password: 9U!iXk09

-The Nine Habits were developed utilizing information from evaluation of the attributes of high performing CCC coalitions, real-life experiences of CCC coalitions over the past seven years, and a 2018 literature review.
+The new third edition was revised to incorporate health equity principles and examples, across all the habits.
 The Guide was made possible through the collaboration of the CCCNP with leadership in development from Strategic Health Concepts and the American Cancer Society.

 Cancer Plan Tip Sheets are offered through the CCCNP to assist cancer coalitions charged with developing, implementing, and evaluating cancer control plans tailored to their state/tribe/territory/jurisdiction.
 CCC plans focus coalition efforts on evidence-based interventions (EBIs) that impact cancer prevention and control across the cancer continuum.
 Each tip sheet focuses on a specific topic (e.g., colorectal cancer screening, tobacco control, risk factors for cancer survivors).